xhd2015/xgo/README.md

 **English | [简体中文](./README_zh_cn.md)**

-Enable function Trap for `go`, and provide tools like Mock and Trace to help go developers write unit test and debug both easier and faster.
+Enable function Trap in `go`, provide tools like Mock and Trace to help go developers write unit test and debug both easier and faster.

 `xgo` works as a preprocessor for `go run`,`go build`, and `go test`(see our [blog](https://blog.xhd2015.xyz/posts/xgo-monkey-patching-in-go-using-toolexec/)).